fourpeaksenv/STEELHEAD/README.md

 ├── DabomPriestRapidsSthd

+├── external_data

+    ├── raw_data

+    └── derived_data

+├── output

 ├── PITcleanr

+├── renv

 ├── sroem

 ├── STADEM

-├── SthdReddsWenatchee

-└── external_data

-    ├── raw_data

-    └── derived_data
+└── SthdReddsWenatchee

 Note: some file paths within DabomPriestRapidsSthd and SthdReddsWenatchee may need to be updated, since those projects assume that they are the root directory.

+## Instructions

+ 1. Clone the STEELHEAD mega repository.
+ 2. Clone the analysis repositories (i.e., DabomPriestRapidsSthd and SthdReddsWenatchee) and the underlying packages (e.g., DABOM, PITcleanr) into the STEELHEAD mega repository.
+ 3. Open the STEELHEAD Project.
+ 4. Use `renv::status` to check the status of the repository.